Chunky Cajun Cream Sauce & Spinaci Angelico

 Thursday 1 October 2015 — Category: Cooking & Food

-Earlier this year I tried a new dish at McGrath’s Fish House restaurant — their Seafood New Orleans, which is described as “a Cajun sauce with shrimp, Andouille sausage, mushrooms, scallions, peppers and tomatoes served over a blackened cod.”
+Earlier this year I tried a new dish at McGrath’s Fish House restaurant — their Fresh Rockfish New Orleans, which is described as “a Cajun sauce with shrimp, Andouille sausage, mushrooms, scallions, peppers and tomatoes served over a blackened Pacific rockfish.”

 I guess that one of my hobbies is trying to reproduce at home a particularly tasty dish I have had at a restaurant.
 Over the past few years I have had some good success with this.
 Why spend all that money going out to eat when I can make something just as good (for the most part!) at home?

-Therefore, I created my own version of that McGrath’s meal, which I call Chunky Cajun Cream Sauce.
-The first time I made it, I used Andouille sausage, but in the end I prefer linguiça, and have used that awesome sausage in subsequent batches.
+So I created my own version of that McGrath’s meal, which I have named Chunky Cajun Cream Sauce.
+The first time I made it I used Andouille sausage, but in the end I prefer linguiça, and have used that awesome sausage in subsequent batches.
 For you own version, you could use your favorite sausage, or even pieces of beef, pork, chicken, squirrel, or whatever meat tickles your taste buds.

 To the sausage I added shrimp, bell pepper, onion, mushrooms, tomaotes, and my own homemade cream sauce, flavored with a number of ingredients, including my favorite Weber N’Orleans Cajun Seasoning.